 Streamlined Energy and Carbon Reporting (SECR)

-Streamlined Energy and Carbon Reporting (SECR) is the greenhouse gas reporting scheme set to replace the Carbon Reduction Commitment (CRC) from April 2019.
-SECR is part of a package of changes announced by the government which aims to reduce the burden of the current suite of reporting requirements while further incentivising energy efficiency and reducing carbon emissions.
+Streamlined Energy and Carbon Reporting (SECR) is the greenhouse gas reporting scheme which has replaced the Carbon Reduction Commitment (CRC) from April 2019.

 - Applicable to all quoted companies and large UK incorporated unquoted companies with at least 250 employees or annual turnover greater than £36m and annual balance sheet total greater than £18m (two criteria or more must apply).